magepages/mpdocs/docs/size-chart/index.md

 Case 2: Customer reaches product A by the path: `Home > Women > A` In this particular case, the size chart for product B will be applied by Rule of category Women

-In case the option `Use the validate rule/parent category` is set for both categories Jackets and Women, all rules in Manage Rule will be filtered to meet the conditions, and the rule with higher priority will be applied on product A
+In case the option `Inherit from Category/Rule` is set for both categories Jackets and Women, all rules in Manage Rule will be filtered to meet the conditions, and the rule with higher priority will be applied on product A

   * **Disable**: The products won't apply the Size Chart Rule
-  * **Select a rule created in Manage Rules**: Select any other Size Chart Rule
+  * **Select a rule created in Manage Rules**: Select any other Size Chart Rule and it is applied even if that rule's status is `Disable`

 ### 4. Size Chart in Categories

 * To set all products in the category by one certain Size Chart Rule, admins can select `Catalog > Categories`, and set the attribute Size Chart similar to when setting Size Chart in `Edit Product`.

 ![size chart in categories](https://i.imgur.com/CKzyz9B.png)

-* If you select **Size Chart = Use the validated rule/parent category**, the selected products (Use the validated rule/parent category in the Edit Product) in the Category will be applied the rule with the satisfied condition and the highest (smallest) Priority.
+* If you select **Size Chart = Inherit from Category/Rule**, the selected products (Inherit from Category/Rule in the Edit Product) in the Category will be applied the rule with the satisfied condition and the highest (smallest) Priority.

 ## Frontend